-The oligarchies in power of the contemporary capitalist system are trying to restore the system as it was before the financial crisis of 2008.
-For this they need to convince people through a "consensus" that does not challenge their supreme power.
-To succeed in this they are prepared to make some rhetorical concessions about the ecological challenges (in particular about the question of the climate), green-washing their domination and even hinting that they will carry out social reforms (the "war on poverty) and political reforms ("good governance").

-The political radicalization of the social struggles is the condition for overcoming their fragmentation and their exclusively defensive strategy ("safeguarding social benefits").
+The oligarchies in control of the contemporary capitalist system are trying to restore the system as it was before the financial crisis of 2008.
+For this they need to convince people through a 'consensus' that does not challenge their supreme power.
+To succeed in this, they are prepared to make some rhetorical concessions about the ecological challenges (in particular about the question of the climate), green-washing their domination and even hinting that they will carry out social reforms (the 'war on poverty') and political reforms ('good governance').
+The political radicalization of the social struggles is the condition for overcoming their fragmentation and their exclusively defensive strategy ('safeguarding social benefits').
 Only this will make it possible to identify the objectives needed for undertaking the long road to socialism.
-Only this will enable the "movements" to gain real power.
+Only this will enable the 'movements' to gain real power.
 The empowerment of the movements requires a framework of macro political and economic conditions that make their concrete projects viable.
 How to create these conditions?
 There is no other solution than advances being made at the national level, perhaps reinforced by appropriate action at the regional level.
-They must aim at dismantling the world system (the

-"delinking") before eventual reconstruction, on a different basis, with the prospect of overtaking capitalism.
-The principle is as valid for the countries of the South which, incidentally, have started to move in this direction in Asia and Latin America, as it is for the countries of the North where, alas, need for the dismantling the European institutions (and that of the euro) is not yet envisaged, even by the radical left.
+They must aim at dismantling the world system (the 'delinking') before eventual reconstruction, on a different basis, with the prospect of overtaking capitalism.
+The principle is as valid for the countries of the South, which, incidentally, have started to move in this direction in Asia and Latin America, as it is for the countries of the North where, alas, the need for dismantling the European institutions (and that of the euro) is not yet envisaged, even by the radical left.

-A SHIFT IN THE CENTER OF GRAVITY OF GLOBAL CAPITALISM?
+A Shift in the Center of Gravity of Global Capitalism?

 Do victories of the anti-imperialist struggles of the states and peoples of the peripheries prepare the way for socialism or for the building of new centers of capitalism?

-The present conjuncture seems to indicate an opposition between the decline of the old centers of the capitalist triad (the U.S., Europe and Japan) in crisis, with the surge in capitalism in the growth of emerging countries (China and others).
+The present conjuncture seems to indicate an opposition between the decline of the old centers of the capitalist Triad (the US, Europe, and Japan) in crisis, with the surge in capitalism in the growth of emerging countries (China and others).
 Would the current crisis then not lead to a new rise of capitalism, now centered in Asia and South America?
 This would mean that the victories of the anti-imperialist struggles of emerging countries would lead not to socialism, but a new rise of capitalism, albeit less polarized than it was before.
 The main argument of my critique of this popular thesis proceeds from the observation that the pattern of historical capitalism, now promoted as the only option, depended from the beginning (European mercantilism) on the production and reproduction of global polarization.
 This feature is itself the product of the mass expulsion of the peasantry on which the development of capitalism was founded.
 The model was sustainable only through the safety valve allowed by the mass emigration to the Americas.
-It would be absolutely impossible for the countries of the periphery today - who make up 80% of the world's people, of which almost half are rural -- to reproduce this model.
-They would need 5 or 6 Americas to be able to "catch up" in the same way.
-"Catching up" is therefore an illusion and any progress in this direction can only result in an impasse.
+It would be absolutely impossible for the countries of the periphery today-who make up 80% of the world's people, of which almost half are rural-to reproduce this model.
+They would need five or six Americas to be able to 'catch up' in the same way.
+'Catching up' is therefore an illusion, and any progress in this direction can only result in an impasse.
 This is why I say that the anti-imperialist struggles are potentially anti-capitalist.
-If we cannot "catch up", we might as well "do something else."
+If we cannot 'catch up', we might as well 'do something else'.